riandy-dimas/chara/README.md

 # Chara

-A new Flutter project.
+A Flutter project app.
 This application is used for draw and match character, especially non-roman character.

 ## Getting Started